microsoft/WhatTheHack/036-MdwCovid19/Coach/00-PreReqs.md

    git clone https://github.com/SLGOH/slg-c19-mdwoh.git
    ```

-8. Execute the following from the `LabDeployment\deploy` directory of the OpenHack repository clone to deploy the environment (this process may take 10-15 minutes):
+8. Execute the following from the `LabDeployment\deploy` directory of the WhatTheHack repository clone to deploy the environment (this process may take 10-15 minutes):

     ```powershell
      .\deployAll.ps1 -sqlAdminLoginPassword $sqlpwd -vmAdminPassword $vmpwd